Singer Robin Gibb, Bee Gees co-founder, dies at 62

 "The family have asked that their privacy is respected at this very difficult time," read a statement on Gibb's website.

-Fans, fellow musicians and politicians paid tribute to the musician, and at the Billboard Music Awards in Las Vegas late on Sunday the show stopped for a moment of silence to honour him.
+Fans, fellow musicians and politicians paid tribute to the musician, and at the Billboard Music Awards in Las Vegas late on Sunday the show stopped for a moment of silence to honor him.

 Actor John Travolta, who played the white-suited dance king Tony Manero in "Saturday Night Fever," which featured music by the Bee Gees, paid tribute to Gibb.